adiHusky/3D-Object-Classification-Using-Capsule-Networks/Maya3D-Images-Dataset/Smit/README.md

 ### Week 1
 - Installed Maya on Day 1
-- Explored Maya and learnt its functionality using tutorials given by Prof Nik Brown and Youtube.
+- Explored Maya and learnt its functionality using tutorials given by Prof Nik Brown and Youtube [tutorials](https://www.youtube.com/channel/UCn_SncP23QP819Y__Ew7VIA).
 - Built basic objects like cubes, cones , etc
 - Rotated them using python scripting
 - Created camera and lights to get understanding of how shadows work